Did you know?

 Appearance

 Puppies have a white natal coat, also known as lanugo, at birth.
 However, this coat is lost after four to six weeks.
-They are able to use their body shape to bounce on slippery surfaces, such as ice, fairly fast.
+They can use their body shape to bounce on slippery surfaces, such as ice, fairly fast.
+Their heads are relatively small and rounded with a short snout and prominent whiskers.

 Diet